Savvy HR leaders know that employee engagement starts during onboarding.

 When reviewing responses to new hire check-in questions, you’re able to create a profile of successful new hires that assists managers with not only delivering a great employment experience but also helps the organization understand and identify, the best candidates.

 During the first three months of employment, many new hires are still trying to decide if they’re going to stay with your organization.
-New hire check-ins provide data about the challenges employees face, but these check-ins also demonstrate that your organization cares about your employees, that you value their input, and that you’re committed to creating a positive work experience.
+New hire check-in surveys provide data about the challenges employees face, but these check-ins also demonstrate that your organization cares about your employees, that you value their input, and that you’re committed to creating a positive work experience.

 Whether it’s at five days, 30 days, 60 days or 90 days, offering new hires an opportunity to provide real feedback about their experience goes a long way to retaining your most valued employees.
 By demonstrating your commitment to their success, chances are your new hires will proudly be including their tenure with your company on their resume for years to come.